whitneyburton/portfolios/students/1508/matt-stjernholm/20151120-matt-stjernholm-m2.markdown

 * Going rock climbing with Turing Students.

 * Getting to know 1510'ers both in and away from Turing.
 From hanging out with them on weekends to helping them on their projects, I've really enjoyed getting to know them.

+* Looking ahead: I'm planing to continue the trend of getting to know Turing folks better and I'm going to organize ski trips for students who have the Rocky Mountain Super Pass.

 ## Review